Member Directory

 Obituary writer Website I've been with Legacy.com since 2000, and I've filled a lot of roles there -- customer service representative, training manager, client services -- but my first task was writing obituaries, and it's what I do with most of my time now.
 I write for our Notable Deaths section, providing long-form obituaries for celebrities and other notable people.
 Carmel Dagan

 Obituary writer Carmel Dagan went to Harvard and worked for entertainment industry bible Variety for 16 years, and during the last five he wrote more than 300 advanced obituaries, a number of which were, of course, published on Variety.com with the deaths of their subjects.
 Dagan also wrote current obituaries.
-Jane Waggoner Deschner
+Phil Davison

 Visual artist Website I'm a visual artist, based in Billings, Montana, who embroiders text and images into found photographs.
 My current, on-going project is "Remember me: a collective narrative in found words and photographs."
 In it I integrate vernacular photographs with statements culled from family/friend-written obituaries.
 Hand-embroidering text into photos intimately merges the two together.
 The photos “read” the texts and vice versa, teasing pretension, tragi-comedy and profound truths about the human condition from sentimental artifacts.
 This project, ultimately, intimately, illustrates our collective narrative.
 And in so doing, importantly reminds us, in this acrimonious age, of our commonalities.
 Catherine Dunphy